Animal welfare licensing

 The licensing of Dangerous Wild Animals and Zoos remain unchanged.

-The regulations came into effect on 1 October 2018, introducing a new licensing regime to replace the licensing and registration regimes currently in place under the following legislation:
+The regulations that came into effect on 1 October 2018, introduce a new licensing regime to replace the licensing and registration regimes in place under the following legislation:

 - Animal Boarding Establishments Act 1963

 - Breeding of Dogs Act 1973 and Breeding and Sale of Dogs (Welfare) Act 1999